gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ## Concept of a "Shoot"

 In Gardener, Kubernetes clusters (with their control plane and their data plane) are called shoot clusters or simply shoots.
-For Gardener, a Shoot is just another Kubernetes resource.
+For Gardener, a shoot is just another Kubernetes resource.
 Gardener components watch it and act upon changes (e.g., creation).
 It comes with reasonable default settings but also allows fine-tuned configuration.
 And on top of it, you get a status providing health information, information about ongoing operations, and so on.

 Luckily there is a dashboard to get started.